lauxley/jquery.safeguard.js/README.md

 * add a custom mode for save_mode ? (it feels hackish to use save_mode "timer" and save_timer 0)
 * comments
 * history
+* use the window.history.pushState to make the back button of the browser cancel the loading of datas from the localeStorage